This website uses cookies. Find out more in our Privacy Policy.

 Laird has also written about the Louisiana Hayride, the famous radio barn dance that launched both Hank Williams and Elvis Presley into the national spotlight.
 Recently she has published shorter pieces on Rhiannon Giddens’s first two solo recordings, reflecting on questions of race and gender; and on “Country Music and Television.”

-In addition, she has collaborated with sociologist Dr. Regine O. Jackson to discuss shifting pedagogy across disciplines and the urgent demand to "decolonize the curriculum" by equipping students to engage with others in an increasingly complex global society.
-She has been a radio DJ on the Tuesday evening "Long Drive Home" on Atlanta independent station 1690 AM WMLB, a musical director for the children's musical Wanda's Monster at Agnes Scott, and the voice that announces each graduate during Agnes Scott Commencement ceremonies for a number of years.
+In addition, she has collaborated with sociologist Dr. Regine O. Jackson to discuss shifting pedagogy across disciplines and the urgent demand to fully educate students in ways that equip them to engage with others in an increasingly complex global society.
+She has been a radio DJ on the Tuesday evening "Long Drive Home" on Atlanta independent station 1690 AM WMLB, a musical director for children's musicals Wanda's Monster and Million Bazillion: the Musical at Agnes Scott, and the announcer for Agnes Scott Commencement and other ceremonial occasions.

-Her courses include Musical Elements in Global Perspective, Issues and Methods of Ethnomusicology, and Creative Processes and Practices.
+Her courses include Musical Elements in Global Perspective, Issues and Methods of Ethnomusicology, and Creative Processes and Practices, a capstone for the new Creative Arts major.
 Other courses explore intersections of popular music, jazz, or Western classical genres with other disciplines (e.g., physics or neuroscience) or with the everyday questions of race, gender, religion, and politics that shape our daily lives.
-In recent years, two courses have included online collaborations (known as COIL courses) with a faculty member at Zayed University in the United Arab Emirates, resulting in miniature film documentaries exploring cross-cultural perspectives on music and meaning.
-Since the beginning of Agnes Scott’s Summit program, she has led Journeys courses for first-year students to Navajo Nation and to the Sea Islands.
+In recent years, two courses have included online collaborations (known as COIL courses) with students and faculty at Zayed University in the United Arab Emirates, resulting in miniature film documentaries exploring cross-cultural perspectives on music and meaning.
+Since the beginning of Agnes Scott’s Summit program, she has led Journeys courses for first-year students to Navajo Nation, the Sea Islands, and the Trentino region of northern Italy.

 Professional Activities